-Chocolate Butterscotch Salted Cashew Fudge: Creamy marshmallow fluff based fudge made with semisweet chocolate and butterscotch chips all filled with lots of salted cashew pieces.
+This Chocolate Butterscotch Salted Cashew Fudge is made with semisweet chocolate and butterscotch chips filled with salted cashew pieces.

 Hey look, I made fudge.